berrystephenw/OctoPrint-Fortune/README.md

 ## Configuration

+The configuration available are:
-The only configuration is to enable or disable the icon on the navigation bar, and optionally to enable sending your fortune to OctoText.
+* to enable or disable the icon on the navigation bar
+* optionally enable sending your fortune to OctoText.
 [OctoText](https://plugins.octoprint.org/plugins/OctoText/) must be enabled and configured for this feature to work.
+* option to use a fixed delay on the fortune popups.
+The default is based on the number of characters in the fortune.
 ## Copyright
 Copyright © 2008-2019 Brian M. Clapper.
 All rights reserved.